hpcugent/hnormalise/README.md

 - Finally, the `HNormalise` module defines a sum-type container to which you should add your own entry.
 Remember to also add a line for the corresponding getJsonKey function, which defines the key under whoch the parsed data will be made available downstream.
+- Add tests with relevant cases under `test/HNormalise/Tool/ParserSpec.hs`.
+The framework should pick these up automagically.
+- Add en entry for your test cases to the set of benchmarks, so we can have a reasonable estimate on how your parser is performing.
+Update the HTML page under `benchmarks` with the complete set of tests you ran.

 Example